Klipper3d/klipper/docs/G-Codes.md

   the bed screws so that the bed is a constant distance from the nozzle.

+## Bed Screws Tilt adjust Helper

+The following commands are available when the "screws_tilt_adjust" config section is enabled:
+- `SCREWS_TILT_CALCULATE`: This command will invoke the bed screws adjustment tool.
+It will command the nozzle to different locations (as defined in the config file) probing the z height and calculate the number of knob turns to adjust the bed level.
+  IMPORTANT: You MUST always do a G28 before using this command.

 ## Z Tilt

 The following commands are available when the "z_tilt" config section